harikc456/Transfer-Learning-in-Keras/Readme.md

 </ul>

 You can see the difference in the accuracy of models between a custom one and the one which utilizes Transfer Learning

+Run the prep.py file to preprocess and generate the npz file on which the jupyter notebook runs